binaryphile/docker-redmine/README.md

 The general workflow looks like this:

-- Export the variables (you can set them in your login rc file (e.g.
+- Export the variables (you can also set them in your .env file)
-.bashrc)
-- Fork redmine on [github] and clone it to your local machine
+- Fork [redmine on github] and clone it to your local machine
 - Checkout the branch you want, usually [version]-stable
-- Import the files from my repo:
+- Copy the files from my repo into the redmine repo:
+  - `_.gitignore` - copy to `.gitignore`
-  - `.gitignore` - allows you to check in important files that Redmine ignores by default, plus ignore a couple that you'll generate
+    - allows you to check in important files that Redmine ignores by default, plus ignore a couple that you'll generate
   - `database.yml` - allows the db to be specified through ENV variables
+    - production:
+      - DB_ADAPTER - the adapter as would be specified in `database.yml`
+      - DB_DATABASE - the name of the database, e.g. "redmine"
+      - DB_USER - the regular database user, not the superuser
+      - DB_PASS - the regular database user's password
+    - development:
+      - ROOT - should be set to the location that is mounted in the container from your local filesystem
+  - `Gemfile.local` - adds custom gems to the project
+    - to avoid merge conflicts with future changes in `Gemfile`, you can use this
-  - `Gemfile.local` - adds custom gems to the project while avoiding possible future merge conflicts in `Gemfile` (you may instead want to include your gems in `Gemfile` so you see conflicts when they arise)
+    - if you want to see any potential conflicts, use `Gemfile` directly include your gems in `Gemfile` so you see conflicts when they arise)
-  - `unicorn.rb` - configures unicorn for production, 2 workers by
+  - `unicorn.rb` - configures unicorn for production
-  default
+    - 2 workers by default, settable with the U_WORKERS variable
+  - `sample.env` - copy to `.env` and set the variables there so you don't have to set them in every new shell instance
 - Do your development as you would usually, running dev on your local machine
-- When your code is ready to deploy, commit and push your branch to github
+- When your code is ready to be built into an image, commit and push your branch to github
+  - the `create-image.sh` script will automatically download the latest commit in your branch

 ### Building the Image

 - Change to this repo's directory
-- Run `prep.sh` to grab a tar of your latest code
+- Set RM_BASE to your base ruby image (e.g.
-- Install your code in a new Ruby-only container:
+    `binaryphile/ruby:2.0.0-p247` using `export` or in `.env`.
+- Create the image:

 ```
-docker run -i -t -v $(pwd):/root -e HOME=/root binaryphile/ruby:2.0.0-p247 /bin/bash
-# cd /root
-# ./install.sh
-# exit
+./create-image.sh
 ```

 This will install your code in the container, handle directory